-3-STEP PURIFICATION PROCESS The innovative three-step purification process removes contaminants such as pharmaceuticals, pesticides, viruses, bacteria and potentially harmful chemicals leaving clean and purified water.
+The innovative three-stage purification process removes contaminants such as pharmaceuticals, pesticides, viruses, and bacteria leaving clean and purified water.
 The water is extensively tested and monitored throughout the process onsite and at Metropolitan's Water Quality Lab in La Verne.
-Since this is a test facility, the water is not reused and instead returns to the Joint Water Pollution Control Plant.
+Since this is a test facility, the water processed through this plant is not reused.

+STAGE 1 STAGE 2 STAGE 3

+Membrane Bioreactors

-STEP I MEMBRANE BIOREACTORS (MBRs) MBRs use biological processes and membrane technology to clean water.
-Air, and in some cases carbon, are added to biological process tanks (1A) to create an environment where helpful microorganisms thrive.
+Membrane bioreactors use biological processes and membrane technology to clean water.

+Air is added to biological process tanks to create an environment where helpful microorganisms thrive.
 The microorganisms remove organic material and nitrogen compounds, such as ammonia and nitrate.

-The water flows into membrane tanks (1B) where thousands of straw-shaped membranes with tiny pores filter and remove microscopic materials, including microorganisms and other particles.
+The water flows into membrane tanks where thousands of straw-shaped membranes with tiny pores filter and remove microscopic materials, including microorganisms and other particles.
 Many are smaller than 1/100 of a grain of sand.

+Reverse Osmosis

-STEP 2 REVERSE OSMOSIS Reverse osmosis is often considered the core water purification process and eliminates more than 99% of all impurities.
+Reverse osmosis is often considered the core water purification process and eliminates more than 99% of all impurities.
 Water leaving the MBRs is pressurized with a series of pumps and applied to tightly wound membranes, which selectively allow water molecules through the membranes' pores, while blocking the passage of microscopic materials, such as bacteria, pharmaceuticals and salts.

 Reverse osmosis is widely used to purify water, most commonly to remove salt in seawater desalination projects.
 It is also used in many bottled water processes and groundwater replenishment projects.

+Ultraviolet Light/ Advanced Oxidation

-STEP 3 ULTRAVIOLET LIGHT/ADVANCED OXIDATION PROCESS Ultraviolet light is a powerful disinfectant used to inactivate viruses in water.
+Ultraviolet light is a powerful disinfectant used to inactivate viruses in water.
 When ultraviolet light is combined with a strong oxidant, either hydrogen peroxide or sodium hypochlorite, extremely reactive molecules are created.
 These molecules remove trace chemical compounds that may remain.
-The combination of the ultraviolet light and strong oxidant is referred to as the Advanced Oxidation Process (AOP).
+The combination of the ultraviolet light and strong oxidant is referred to as the Advanced Oxidation Process.
 This is a final polishing step that ensures the water is safe and highly purified.
-Did you know?
-MBRs are promising technology to purify water for groundwater replenishment and eventual reuse as drinking water.
-They are widely used for wastewater treatment and initial studies by Metropolitan and the Sanitation Districts found they may be a cost-effective first step in the purification process.